vmargb/nixos-config/README.md

 │     ├─ default.nix              ← The rulebook you can choose to follow
 │     ├─ emacs.nix                ← Spacemacs?
 Doom?
 Vanilla?
 Your choice
 │     ├─ foot.nix                 ← Foo + term => foot, (not feet)
-│     ├─ shells.nix               ← Bash, zsh, fish? one-stop shop to have them all
+│     ├─ shells.nix               ← Bash, zsh, fish? one-stop to have them all
+│     ├─ cosmic.nix               ← Gnome but better
 │     ├─ niri.nix                 ← PaperWM but better
 │     ├─ waybar.nix               ← A status bar you will never look at
 │     ├─ rofi.nix                 ← Telescope.nvim but for your apps
 │     ├─ mako.nix                 ← Popups that politely ruin your concentration
-│     └─ greetd.nix               ← A no-nonsense door greeter
+│     ├─ greetd.nix               ← A no-nonsense TUI greeter
+│     └─ dev/                     ← Web-dev, Android,
 ├─ dotfiles/                      ← Raw configs (symlinked by dotfiles.nix)
 │  ├─ emacs/config.org
 │  ├─ fish/config.fish